RushuiGuan/expression/docfx_project/articles/design.md

 ## Tokenization
 Tokenization reads the expression from left to right.
 Its function is to recognize individual components (tokens) of an expression.
 This step will throw [TokenParsingException](xref:Albatross.Expression.Exceptions.TokenParsingException) if the expression has errors.
 The resulting tokens are inserted into a queue.
-The code lives in the [Tokenize](xref:Albatross.Expression.Parser.Tokenize(System.String)) method of the [Parser](xref:Albatross.Expression.Parser) class.
+The implementation is in the [Tokenize](xref:Albatross.Expression.Parser.Tokenize(System.String)) method of the [Parser](xref:Albatross.Expression.Parser) class.

 Here are some examples:
 * Expression: `4 + 5 * 6 - max(7, 1)`